University of Windsor: Campus

 The CAW Student Centre is the main, comprehensive centre servicing all student needs.
 It houses a large food court and the main campus bookstore.
 Also within the CAW Centre: Student Health Services, a dental office, counselling services, a photographer, a pharmacy, the University of Windsor Students' Alliance (UWSA), a Multi-Faith Space, the campus community radio station CJAM-FM, and an information desk.
 A large public area beside the food court is available for clubs and informational booths to be set up on certain days.
 For example, during October there is a period where many Canadian law schools set up booths with representatives who answer questions and provide information to undergraduate students.

 The St. Denis Centre, at the south end of campus on College Avenue, is the major athletic and recreational facility for students.
 It has a weight room, exercise facilities, and a swimming pool.
-The new South Campus Stadium built for the 2005 Pan American Junior Games is beside the St. Denis Centre - which also has dressing rooms for Lancer teams - and borders Huron Church Road, the major avenue to and from the border crossing.
+The South Campus Stadium built for the 2005 Pan American Junior Games is beside the St. Denis Centre - which also has dressing rooms for Lancer teams - and borders Huron Church Road, the major avenue to and from the border crossing.
 The athletics department has become well known for Track & Field, and Men and Women's Basketball.

 In February 2018, the university announced plans to build a new athletic centre, titled the Lancer Sport and Recreation Centre.
 The new facility will cost $73 million and be 130,000-square-feet.
-Unlike the current St. Dennis Centre, there will be many separate sections of the facility to host different athletic resources; such as a new gymnasium, pool, fitness gym and many multi-purpose rooms, as opposed to a single general-purpose space.
+Unlike the current St. Denis Centre, there will be many separate sections of the facility to host different athletic resources; such as a new gymnasium, pool, fitness gym and many multi-purpose rooms, as opposed to a single general-purpose space.
 Construction for the facility began in October, 2018.

 In June 2019, a new research facility opened up on the campus.
 The new facility, called the Essex Centre of Research (or CORe) is built on to the south side of the existing Essex Hall science facility.
 It is an open concept 46,000-square-feet facility, featuring state-of-the-art labs and will primarily be used as a research facility.